Stellarium/stellarium/skycultures/tibetan/description.md

 ## Authors

-Georg Zotti on May 21, 2019, reworked July-October 2023.
+Georg Zotti on May 21, 2019, reworked July-October 2023. *Zodiac* and *Gyukars* added in V25.2.

 ## License